On Normalizers of Parabolic Subgroups of Quaternionic Reflection Groups: Introduction

 \begin{remark} Let \(P\leq G\) be a parabolic subgroup and assume that \(P\) admits a complement \(C\) in the normalizer \(N_G(P)\).
 As for real and complex reflection groups, the group \(C\) acts as a reflection group on the fixed space \(\Fix_V(P)\) in many cases.
 If this is not the case, then \(P\) is among the parabolic subgroups in Theorem~\ref{thm:imprim}~\ref{thm:imprim:2} or \(G\) is one of the exceptional groups, see the tables in Section~\ref{sec:tabsprim}. \end{remark}

 \begin{remark} The description of the normalizers of parabolic subgroups in this article has the following application.
 Given a quaternionic reflection group \(G\leq \GL_n(\BBH)\), there is a faithful embedding of \(G\) into \(\Sp_{2n}(\BBC)\), the symplectic group over \(\BBC\).
 The corresponding linear quotient \(X = \BBC^{2n}/G\) is a \emph{symplectic quotient singularity} \cite{Bea00}.
 As such, \(X\) has a rich birational geometry and one important invariant in this context is the \emph{Namikawa--Weyl group} \cite{Nam10}, which describes isomorphisms between different birational models of \(X\).
 The Namikawa--Weyl group of \(X\) is closely related to the minimal parabolic subgroups of \(G\) and their normalizers, see \cite{Bel16}, \cite{BST18} and the references therein for details.
-Building on this article, we plan to give a complete description of the Namikawa--Weyl groups of all symplectic quotient singularities in a forthcoming work. \end{remark}
+Building on this article, we give a complete description of the Namikawa--Weyl groups of symplectic quotient singularities by symplectic reflection groups in \cite{BRS26}. \end{remark}

 The manuscript is organized as follows.
 After some preliminaries in Section~\ref{sec:prelim}, we follow the classification of quaternionic reflection groups from \cite{Coh80}.
 That is, we consider the imprimitive groups in Section~\ref{sec:imprim}, the primitive groups with imprimitive complexification in Section~\ref{sec:primimprim} and finally the primitive groups with primitive complexification in Section~\ref{sec:primprim}.
 To be able to prove Theorem~\ref{thm:intro}, we give complete lists of parabolic subgroups for all irreducible quaternionic reflection groups.